 The comprehensive needs assessment is a planning tool that assists schools to design and prioritize strategies that meet the specific needs of their unique student populations.
-Flandreau Indian School's comprehensive needs assessment, however, was outdated and did not address certain areas.
-As a result, the school did not have an adequate plan in place to ensure students' successful educational achievement.
+Cherokee Central Schools had comprehensive needs assessments for only a portion of its student population.
+As a result, CCS is limited in its ability to effectively prioritize its resources to ensure the successful educational achievement of its entire student population.

-Conversely school officials had administered an English language learner (ELL) assessment as required.
-As a result, ELL students were properly identified and should have received the additional support necessary to help them achieve academically.
+Officials at Cherokee Central Schools also administered an English language learner (ELL) assessment.
+As a result, CCS had identified students most in need of additional academic support.